 All of our derivative instruments are reported on the balance sheet at their fair values.
 On the date that derivative instruments are entered into, we make a determination as to whether the derivative instrument qualifies for designation as a hedge.
 Changes in the fair value of derivative instruments are recorded each period in current period earnings or OCI, depending on whether a derivative instrument is designated as a hedge and, if so, the type of hedge.
 For derivative instruments designated as cash flow hedges, we formally assess, both at the hedge contract's inception and on an ongoing basis, whether the hedge contract is highly effective in offsetting changes in cash flows of hedged items.
 Changes in the fair value of derivative instruments designated as cash flow hedges are reported in OCI to the extent effective and reclassified into earnings during the same period in which the hedged item affects earnings.
-The mark-to-market gains or losses on ineffective portions of cash flow hedges are immediately recognized in earnings.
-Changes in the fair value of derivative instruments that are not designated as cash flow hedges, and that do not meet the normal purchase and normal sale exemption, are recorded in earnings as they occur.
+The mark-to-market gains or losses on ineffective portions of cash flow hedges, and that do not meet the normal purchase and normal sale exemption, are recorded in earnings as they occur.
 Cash flows associated with derivative instruments are reported as operating activities within the consolidated statement of cash flows.